Speaking & Engagements

 Your audience will leave with

-• Permission to stop waiting for a program or framework that was built for someone else
+- Permission to stop waiting for a program built for someone else

-• Practical language for describing where they are to partners, providers, colleagues, and friends
+- Practical language for describing where they are to partners, providers, and colleagues

 Navigating the After